DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ### What Do I Get From Joining / Finishing A Fight?

-You'll receive in-game currency called **BTC** and in-game experience called **EXP** inside a battle.
-You'll randomly receive items, equipment or caches after defeating enemies.
+You'll receive in-game currency called **BTC (Bitcoin)** and in-game experience called **EXP (Experience)** inside a battle.
+At times, you'll randomly receive items, equipment or caches after defeating enemies.

 **[You'll always be receive BTC and EXP in a battle, but items won't drop after every single battle.]**